 - What kind of equipment or supplies you need (like a wheelchair or feeding tube)

-- What kind of diet you need (if you need a special one)
+- What kind of diet you need (if you need a special one) and your food preferences

-- Your health goals
+- Your health and personal goals

 - How your care plan will help you reach your goals